Tier 1: Pilot Awards

 Terms of the Award

 Each award will consist of up to $50,000 for one year, with expected start dates of either July 1 (March submission) or January 1 (October submission).
 Funds should be expended within one year of receipt.
-Contact the program director for requests to change start date or extend the funding period (no-cost extension).
+To request a change to the start date or extend the funding period (no-cost extension), contact our team at email@example.com.
 A report summarizing financial expenditures and a brief summary of the scientific outcome of the project is required two months after the end of funding.
 When requested, all awardees will be expected to provide updates of publications and long-term grant support or other accomplishments that originated from the award.

 All UNC Lineberger Comprehensive Cancer Center members and UNC Chapel Hill or other UNC system school faculty are eligible to apply.
 Non-UNC applicants must be in collaboration with a UNC faculty member unless they are submitting under a targeted RFA for non-UNC faculty applications.
 Non-faculty (clinical fellows) in the clinical/translational category ONLY are encouraged to apply but must obtain sponsorship or partnership with at a UNC Lineberger Comprehensive Cancer Center member.
 The application must include a letter from the faculty member agreeing to support the project and agreeing not to submit their own proposal for the same project in the same round.